gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 Grunt's helper system has been removed in favor of node `require`.
 For a concise example on how to share functionality between gruntplugins, please see [grunt-lib-legacyhelpers](/gruntjs/grunt-lib-legacyhelpers).

 ## Configuration changes
-The config.get method (used by many tasks) automatically expands `<% %>` style template strings specified as config data inside the Gruntfile.

-See the [[grunt.template]] documentation for more information.
+`<% %>` style template strings specified as config data inside the Gruntfile are automatically expanded, see the [[grunt.template]] documentation for more information.

 Directives (like `<config>`) have been removed, but their functionality has been retained.
 These fairly straightforward replacements can be made: